BSAC Spring

 Cutting-edge research and innovation

 Stay up to date with the latest discoveries in antimicrobial resistance, emerging treatments, and cutting-edge research presented by leading experts.
-Whether you’re a clinician, researcher, or industry professional, attending this conference will give you exclusive access to the most current developments in the field.

 Programme